Will war fast-track the energy transition? | DW | 04.03.2022

 The initial problem is the long lead time, which can be decades, required to build new gas terminals and source local deposits, meaning immediate price pressures will not be resolved, according to a Carbon Tracker blog post.

 By contrast, existing solar and wind energy resources can be significantly scaled up as part of existing decarbonization policies.
-And it can be done more cost-effectively in line with a precipitous drop in renewable energy prices.
+It can be done more cost-effectively in line with a precipitous drop in renewable energy prices.

-"Renewables are already cheaper investments than existing gas capacity," said Jonathan Sims, senior analyst, power & utilities at Carbon Tracker.
+"Renewables are already cheaper investments than existing gas capacity," said Jonathan Sims, a senior analyst at Carbon Tracker.
 He adds that battery storage costs will also be financially competitive by 2030, meaning variable wind and solar energy production will be less of an issue.

 Ketan Joshi, an Oslo-based author and climate science communicator, says we already have "strong knowledge about how to integrate wind and solar into complex, interconnected grid systems," adding that it's "certainly technically and economically viable."